 Once he became mobile, which in his case it was fairly quickly at 7 months, we had to find different solutions and toys, especially as we’ve moved twice babyproofing the house wasn’t really a reliable option.

-For an active baby, I found that wooden climbing toys was the best possible solution.
+For an active baby, I found that wooden climbing toys or learning tower were the best possible solution.

 Hiring a Babysitter and Finding Daycare

 Since my husband and I didn’t have any family members around we left Dylan alone with a babysitter when he was about 3 months old.

 Finding a babysitter that’s reliable and more importantly, is willing to take care of a baby that young wasn’t easy.
 Truth to be told, we installed a camera (visible, not hidden – I’m not a creep) in the room and kept monitoring the situation while we were out at times.